Published Railroad Crossing Accident Decisions

 Under the guidance of train accident lawyer Robert Pottroff, the law firm of Pottroff Law Office, P.A. has litigated and won numerous railroad crossing accident cases.
 Our lawyers work tirelessly to provide the best representation for our clients, which often involves developing unique strategies and exploiting unconventional avenues of litigation.
 Like any law firm, the vast majority of our cases settle before ever reaching a jury trial, but when we do go to court, we are successful.

-Though our train accident attorneys have been involved in numerous cases across 23 different states (and counting), we have opted not to publish many of them here.
-With the exception of a few cases which have generated significant media attention, we prefer to keep cases confidential out of respect for our clients.
-If you'd like to get in contact with our former clients, contact us, and we can get you in touch with former clients in a confidential manner.
+Though our train accident attorneys have been involved in numerous cases across 38 different states (and counting), we have opted not to publish many of them here.
+With the exception of our five largest jury verdicts in last twenty years which have generated significant media attention, we prefer to keep cases confidential out of respect for our clients.
+If youd like to get in contact with our former clients, contact us, and we can get you in touch with former clients in a confidential manner.

 In Morris v.
 Union Pacific Railroad, Pottroff Law Office, P.A. represented a tow truck driver who was injured by a moving train while towing another vehicle off the railroad tracks.
-The jury awarded a verdict of $8 million in compensatory damages.
+The jury awarded a verdict of $8,000,000.00 in compensatory damages.

-On March 4, 1997, Robert Pottroff obtained a jury verdict in excess of $10,000,000.00 on behalf of a twenty-five year-old client who was injured in a railroad crossing accident.
+In Stark v.
+Kansas Southwestern Railroad, Pottroff Law Office, P.A., obtained a jury verdict in excess of $10,000,000.00 on behalf of a twenty-five year-old client who was injured in a railroad crossing collision in 1997.
 The jury found the railroad 99% at fault and the plaintiff 1%.